Not only Fiat: this guide also applies to all Abarth 500s and other cars of the FCA group

 2) Insert a flat screwdriver, long enough, until you reach the release springs, which are of the staple type, like levers.
 Take your time and familiarize yourself with the movement, after a few attempts you will begin to feel the elasticity of the spring.
 It means that you have spotted it: press a little harder and the corresponding side of the airbag will go out by a few mm.

 3) Once the airbag is unlocked, disconnect all connectors on it and on the steering wheel.
 They all have a release lever/rivet, so don’t force them, especially the airbag ones.
-Do not disconnect the same wiring harnesses even where they attach to the rotary connector behind the steering wheel, integral with the car, and leave them dangling.
+Disconnect and leave them pending from the clockspring.

 Place the airbag unit on the rear seats, where there is no one.

-5) Once you have made sure that the steering wheel slides on the steering column, remove the nut and the steering wheel itself, smoothly sliding the wiring harnesses into the square slot.
+5) Once you have made sure that the steering wheel slides on the steering column, remove the nut and the steering wheel itself, smoothly sliding the wiring harnesses through the square slot.

 INSTALLING THE STEERING WHEEL SPACER ON THE STEERING COLUMN